glowieframework/glowie-website/documentation/v1.x/basic-application-modules/routes.md

 **action**
 The action that this route will instantiate.
 Must be a valid action from the specified controller.

-If no action is specified, `index` will be used by default.
+If no action is specified, a **camelCase** version of the route URI will be used.

 **Note:** If the specified `controller` or `action` is not found, Glowie will trigger an error.